Talk With a Counselor

 The dark cloud over your head can affect your relationships with family, friends, and coworkers.
 Your job can suffer from a lack of energy or inability to focus.
 Your family and employer won’t fully comprehend what you are going through no matter how empathetic and well-intentioned they are.
 The best solution is to focus on improving your emotions and attitude by working with a mental health professional.
 A counselor can help you improve your mood, change behaviors, and learn how to communicate your needs to others when you are not feeling well.

 Develop an Exercise Routine

 Lack of physical activity leads to disuse syndrome: the weakening of muscles and bones, reduction in joint flexibility, and weight gain.
 This condition can often trigger other injuries and ailments and bring about more pain.
 The good news is you can avoid and reverse these problems through regular exercise.
-Mobility and strength are critical to your quality of life and happiness, so consider exercise a critical part of your mental health.
-Talk with your doctor or physical therapist about safe exercises for your condition and work out a long-term plan with milestones and goals.
+Mobility and strength are critical to your quality of life and happiness.
+Therefore, consider exercise a critical part of your mental health.
+Talk with your doctor or physical therapist about safe exercises for your condition.
+Together you can work out a long-term plan with milestones and goals.

 Find the Right Medication